MPLSgram/hello-world/README.md

 # hello-world
 My first repository
-Ty to learn a little about writing code.
+Try to learn a little about writing code.